chef/chef-web-docs/chef_master/source/install_dk.rst

 .. end_tag

-Mac OS X
+macOS
 -----------------------------------------------------
 .. tag uninstall_chef_dk_mac

-Use the following commands to remove the Chef development kit on Mac OS X.
+Use the following commands to remove the Chef development kit on macOS.

 To remove installed files: